 While monetary donations are an invaluable part of a nonprofit’s success, volunteers are an equally vital resource for your organization.

-These donations can be in the form of volunteer services or tangible goods.
+Donations can be in the form of volunteer services or tangible goods.
 A few examples include:

 The goods and services will obviously vary by company, so consider what resources would be of the most use to your organization before seeking out one of these kinds of grants.
 For instance, these donations might be especially useful for fundraising events or very specific projects, like a capital campaign.